sighupio/workshop-material/devsecopsday/supply-chain-security/hands-on/08-unleash-pipeline.md

   password: <your_registry_password>
 ```

+> **Note**
+> In order to push from SIGHUP registry you need the credentials.
+> If you want to try this at home use your own registry.

 Now you are good to go!
+> **Note**
-> *NOTE*: the first time you spin up this environment, the pipeline will take some time to run
+> The first time you spin up this environment, the pipeline will take some time to run
 > because our cluster need to pull all the images that are used by the tasks.

 ```console